vanderbilt-redcap/external-module-framework-docs/guide.md

     intro_to_queries
     record_wrangling
     ```
 1. A version suffix has already been appended to the `hello_world` exercise.
-You will also need to append `_v0.0.0` to each of the other directories you copied in the previous step to allow REDCap to recognize them as modules.
+You will also need to append `_v0.0.0` to each of the other directories you copied in the previous step, then enable each under **Control Center -> External Modules -> Manage**.
 You can do this now, or wait until you reach the step for each exercise below.
-These version suffixes are intentionally left off to simulate having just `git clone`d each module from a public repository.
+Version suffixes are required for REDCap to recognize modules, and are intentionally left off to simulate having just `git clone`d each module from a public repository.
 For more details on module directory naming, see the [Directory Names](directory-names.md) page.

 ---